2020-05-18

 integer by adding/subtracting the integers as appropriate.
 Once again we

-function to apply eval
+use <*> function to apply eval on values

-wrapped in Applicatives (Parser
+wrapped in Applicatives (Parsers).

 -- calculator.hs